SNOMED-Documents/snomed-editorial-guide/musculoskeletal-system.md

   5. [113192009 |Skeletal system structure (body structure)|](http://snomed.info/id/113192009).
 Entire skeletal system, including bones and cartilage.

 Bone (tissue) is part of entire bone (organ); entire bone (organ) is part of skeletal system subdivision (system); skeletal system subdivision (system) is part of entire bony skeleton (body structure); and entire bony skeleton (body structure) is part of skeletal system structure (body structure).
 We can use Entire bone (system) to define aggregate concepts that involve bones.

+FSNs for spinal levels should not contain abbreviations.

+Correct example,

+  *     * Posterior cord syndrome at tenth thoracic spinal cord level, not Posterior cord syndrome of thoracic spinal cord at T10 level

 ## Non-ossified bone** **